Specific Club Policies:

 General Policy Information:

-It is a requirement of this Centre that all Parents, Guardians, Members and Registered Athletes agree to comply with all Policies & Procedures implemented by the Centre's Committee, as may be displayed in the Club Handbook and on the Centre's web site.
+It is a requirement of this Centre that all Parents, Guardians, Members and Registered Athletes agree to comply with all Policies & Procedures implemented by the Club's Committee, as may be displayed on the Club's web site or as directed by Little Athletics NSW, Athletics NSW or Goodsports.

-It is each member's responsibility to inform themselves of the associated requirements by regularly reviewing the Centre's web site or requesting specific information from the Committee.
+It is each member's responsibility to inform themselves of the associated requirements by regularly reviewing the Club's web site or requesting specific information from the Committee.

 Because Little Athletics is a totally voluntary organisation, Centres cannot operate without the assistance of parents each week in fulfilling the many and varied duties required.
 These include officiating at an event; managing an age group; recording results; working in the canteen; to name just a few.
 Most Centres have parent assistance rosters.
 Additional assistance is always required on the Centre committees and all parents are encouraged to become involved.
 Little Athletics is one of the few sports where parents can become fully involved in their child’s sporting interests.